mikechambers/mikechambers.github.io/source/_posts/2009-11-12-update-on-actionscript-3-development-task-contest-1.markdown

 Regarding #4, here are some of the rule clarifications:

-*   For the purposes of the contest, you should use the x, y coordinates of the display objects to determine which cell they are contained within (i.e. you don&#8217;t have to worry about a display object straddling two cells).
+*   For the purposes of the contest, you should use the x, y coordinates of the display objects to determine which cell they are contained within (i.e. you don't have to worry about a display object straddling two cells).
 *   Basically, the only information your class has access to is that which is passed to its constructors and methods.
 Your code cannot make assumptions based on information in the test which is not passed to the ProximityManager class (i.e., how many items there are on the stage, or the fact that the items are not moving, etc…).
 If I change the parameters of the test that your code does not know about, then your class should still work correctly.
 *   The bounds argument is now required in ProximityManager constructor.
 This specifies the bounds of the collision detection / grid area.
 *   If the positions of the DisplayObjects change, update will be called again.
 Thus, when update is called, the code should treat it as new data.
 *   You must return a new Vector from getNeighbors.
-(You can&#8217;t re-use the same Vector instance).
+(You can't re-use the same Vector instance).

 If you have any additional questions about the rules, then please post them on the original post.